10/WAKU-USAGE

 Flow

-To exchange messages with client B, a client A SHOULD:
+To exchange messages with client B

-• Listen to client’s B Contact Code Topic to retrieve their bundle information, including a list of active devices
+Contact Code Topic to retrieve their bundle information, including a list of active devices - Send a message on client’s

-• Once client A receives a message from B, the Negotiated Topic SHOULD be used
+, the Negotiated Topic SHOULD be used

 Message encryption